dotnet/docs-maui/docs/fundamentals/resource-dictionaries.md

 </ContentPage>
 ```

 In this example, a resource dictionary from the same assembly, and a resource dictionary from an external assembly, are merged into the page level resource dictionary.
-In addition, you can also add other `ResourceDictionary` objects within the `MergedDictionaries` property-element tags, and other resources outside of those tags.
+In addition, you can also add other <xref:Microsoft.Maui.Controls.ResourceDictionary> objects within the `MergedDictionaries` property-element tags, and other resources outside of those tags.

 > [!IMPORTANT]
-> There can be only one `MergedDictionaries` property-element tag in a `ResourceDictionary`, but you can put as many `ResourceDictionary` objects in there as required.
+> There can be only one `MergedDictionaries` property-element tag in a <xref:Microsoft.Maui.Controls.ResourceDictionary>, but you can put as many <xref:Microsoft.Maui.Controls.ResourceDictionary> objects in there as required.

-When merged `ResourceDictionary` resources share identical `x:Key` attribute values, .NET MAUI uses the following resource precedence:
+When merged <xref:Microsoft.Maui.Controls.ResourceDictionary> resources share identical `x:Key` attribute values, .NET MAUI uses the following resource precedence:

 1. The resources local to the resource dictionary.
 1. The resources contained in the resource dictionaries that were merged via the `MergedDictionaries` collection, in the reverse order they are listed in the `MergedDictionaries` property.